Golden Globes fashion: the stars return for a soggy carpet - ExBulletin

 Golden Globes fashion: the stars return for a soggy carpet

-Heidi Klum, shortly after her Halloween worm appearance, showed up in a towering silver sparkler with a feathery ornament on one shoulder as the crowd was treated to a reprieve from the rain that plagued southern California.

 Also in money?
-Angela Bassett, with Jessica Chastain in a shimmering body hugging done in a checkerboard and star design.
+Angela Bassett in Pamella Roland, as well as Jessica Chastain in a sparkly body hugging Oscar de la Renta done in a cobweb design.

 There were a lot of black suits and tuxedos.
-Eddie Redmayne appeared in brown with a huge silk flower on a lapel, courtesy of Valentino.
-Another star: Colman Domingo in a black tuxedo adorned with glittering jewels.
+Eddie Redmayne appeared in black and brown trim with a huge silk rosette on a lapel, courtesy of Valentino.
+Another standout: Colman Domingo in a custom black-on-black combo with shimmering Dolce & Gabbana embellishments.

 Elvis, also known as Austin Butler, entered the building in a traditional black tuxedo, while Andrew Garfield opted for orange with an open collar over a black shirt underneath.